turingschool/try-turing/ruby-newbies/index.md

 <br><br>

 ## Zoom Tools and Introductions
-- Reactions - Raise your hand if a friend or family member recommended Turing to you!
+- Reactions - Raise your hand!
 - Chat - Are you an early bird or a night owl?
 - Intros - name, pronouns, location, why you are here!